 The Extreme E racing series is known for being decided by the finest of margins, which means every single championship point is precious.
-Aside from the standard points awarded according to where each team finishes the races, the drivers will now be giving extra attention to the bonus points up for grabs in Continental’s Traction Challenge.
+In addition to the standard points awarded according to where each team finishes a race, drivers also have the opportunity to secure bonus points in Continental’s Traction Challenge.

-Before we get into the technicalities of the Traction Challenge itself, let’s go over the Extreme E basics.
-If you’re already an Extreme E whizz, feel free to scroll down.
+Before we get into the technicalities of the Traction Challenge itself, we have some exciting news about the standard Extreme E format for Season 3.

-The teams are ranked 1st to 10th and awarded points accordingly – the first-place team will receive 25 championship points, the tenth-place team just one.
+Championship points are awarded to all teams based on final position, with the first-place team receiving 25 points and the tenth-place team receiving just one.
 These points will contribute to the standings in the overall Extreme E league table.
-Whoever tops the table after all five of the season’s races will be crowned Extreme E champions.
+Whoever tops the table after all ten races will be crowned Extreme E champions!

-To give you an idea of just how crucial Traction Challenge points could be: At the end of season one, RXR and X44 both had exactly 155 points to their names – the Rosberg pair (RXR) clinched the title thanks to their slightly faster overall time – a tie-breaker.
-Imagine if X44 had picked up five more Traction Challenge points somewhere along the way… We’ll let you do the math.
+To give you an idea of just how crucial Continental Traction Challenge points could be: At the end of season one, both RXR and X44 had exactly 155 points to their names, but the Rosberg pair (RXR) clinched the title thanks to their slightly faster overall time.
+Just imagine if X44 had picked up extra Continental Traction Challenge points somewhere along the way… We’ll let you do the math.